DIY Skull Candy Bowl: West Elm Dupe

 After trying and failing with both scissors and kitchen knives, I recruited my husband to help.
 He ended up cutting some of them with his Dremel tool and some of them with a box cutter.
 Both methods were equally aggravating.

-If possible, you might try to find styrofoam skulls.
-They would be much easier to cut and since you’re painting them with textured paint, you wouldn’t be able to tell they were styrofoam anyway.
+If possible, you might try to find foam skulls.
+They would be much easier to cut and since you’re painting them with textured paint, you wouldn’t be able to tell they were foam anyway.

 (The number of skulls you’ll need depends on the circumference of your bowl.
 I used 6 on mine.)